 Where to go for help after registration

-If you have a query about your course or your academic study the Course Information Point (CIP) is the best place to go for help.
+If you have a query about your course or your academic study, your Programme Administration Office (PAd) is the best place to go for help.

 Further links can be found through the Student Services page.

 International Students will be asked to pre-register or register (for continuing students) in the same way as UK students.

 Those studying on a UK Home Office Tier 4 visa or from certain countries will be asked to provide passport and visa information.

 All continuing students will be required to register on an annual basis prior to the start of the next academic year.
 This ensures that we hold your correct details and maintain accurate data for statutory reporting purposes.